CaptainCrowbar/unicorn-lib/unicorn/string.md

 characters; see [`unicorn/segment`](segment.html)), or calculate the East Asian width.

-If the `grapheme_units` flag is selected, nonspacing marks are counted as zero width.
 The two options for East Asian width determine how ambiguous width characters are handled, defaulting to narrow (one unit) or wide (two units).
 The `grapheme_units` flag can be combined with either of the East Asian width options, giving a size based on the width of the base character of each grapheme cluster.